2025 World Figure Skating Championships: Men's singles

 Ilia Malinin won his second world title in dominant fashion.
 His short program became the highest scoring of his career, and featured a quadruple flip and a quadruple Lutz-triple toe loop jump combination.
-Malinin mentioned that he had been uncharacteristically nervous before skating, which changed once the music began, stating, "Once the music came on, I just got into a flow state and it really just went from there".
+Malinin mentioned that he had been uncharacteristically nervous before skating, but he said that "Once the music came on, I just got into a flow state and it really just went from there".
 His free skate featured all six jumps – toe loop, Salchow, loop, flip, Lutz, and Axel – as quadruples, plus his signature aerial twist (nicknamed the "raspberry twist").
 His 31.09-point margin over silver medalist Mikhail Shaidorov was the second largest margin of victory in the men's discipline, after Nathan Chen's 47.63-point victory in 2018.
 When asked about his victory after his free skate, Malinin replied, "Getting here, I wanted to give it my all and fight for every element.
 I feel like I did that.
 It's really inspiring to do this in front of the home crowd."

 Mikhail Shaidorov of Kazakhstan won the silver medal, the first medal in the men's event for a Kazakh skater since Denis Ten in 2015.
 He sat in third place after his short program, more than 15 points behind Malinin.
 A personal best in his free skate, which included four quadruple jumps, moved him up to second place overall.
 When asked about his season overall, Shaidorov replied, "If someone had asked me at the beginning of the season that I would be on the world podium, I never would have believed it."

 Yuma Kagiyama scored one point behind his personal best in the short program, just over three points behind Malinin.
-However, he discussed with the media that he felt Malinin was "invincible", and that even if he performed at his best, his efforts would still not be enough.
-Kagiyama stated: "I feel like his skating and his artistry, his expression is getting better year by year."
+However, after the 2024 World Championships, he felt that Malinin was "invincible", and that even if he performed at his best, his efforts would still not be enough.
+Kagiyama stated: "I feel like his skating and his artistry, his expression is getting better year by year.
+So I'm starting to think he's invincible."
 A fall on his quadruple Salchow, as well as a flawed triple Axel, dropped him to tenth place in the free skate, but he finished overall with the bronze medal.

-Adam Siao Him Fa of France did not have the short program he had hoped for when a fall on his quadruple Lutz-triple toe loop jump combination placed him in ninth place.
+Adam Siao Him Fa of France did not have the short program he had hoped for when a fall on his quadruple Lutz-triple toe loop jump combination left him in ninth place.
 Siao Him Fa became the first skater to perform a legal backflip at the World Championships since 1976, as the ban on backflips in competition had been overturned in 2024.
 Ilia Malinin also performed a backflip as part of his free skate later in the competition.